epinio/docs/docs/howtos/customization/setup_external_s3.md

 --set s3.secretAccessKey=<your_secret_access_key_here> \
 ```

-If the bucket doesn't exist, Epinio will try to create it when it first writes to it.
+If the bucket doesn't exist, Epinio tries to create it when it first writes to it.
-Make sure the access key and the access secret have enough permissions to create a bucket and then write to it.
+Make sure the access key and the access secret have enough permissions to create a bucket before writing to it.

 When you successfully push a new version of your application, Epinio removes the resources of the earlier staging process from the Kubernetes cluster.
 It also deletes the earlier version of the sources from S3.